 In 1794, John Fries was asked by the federal government to lead a militia to crush the Whiskey Rebellion.
 And he did, although we do not know how to what extent his actions contributed to restoring order.

 During the Fries Rebellion in 1799, however, it was John Fries who took the lead in organizing the rebellion.
-He was a respected member of the community and was, as said, was a Patriot veteran.
+He was a respected member of the community and was, as said, a Patriot veteran.
 According to John Fries, the Direct Tax on dwellings was unconstitutional.
 February that year, he set up meetings to mobilize the insurrection.
-And it was John Fries who led a troop of 100 men that rode to Quakertown early in March, and later that month again to the Sun Inn in Bethlehem where about 400 rebellions had surrounded the inn.
-At Bethlehem John Fries was also the leader who negotiated the release, on bail by the way, of the federal prisoners from the Sun Inn.
-As said, John Fries was successively arrested, charged and convicted for treason, to be hanged, and then pardoned by the President.
+And it was John Fries who led a troop of 100 men that rode to Quakertown early in March, and later that month again to the Sun Inn at the town of Bethlehem, where about 400 rebellions had surrounded the inn.
+At Bethlehem, John Fries was also the leader who negotiated the release, on bail by the way, of the federal prisoners from the Sun Inn.
+As mentioned earlier, John Fries was successively arrested, charged and convicted for treason, to be hanged, and then pardoned by the President.
 A true rollercoaster.
 After he was set free, he simply resumed his occupation as auctioneer again.
-In 1818 he died, at Trumbauersville, Pennsylvania.
+In 1818 he died, at the town of Trumbauersville, Pennsylvania.